 Wolfpack: What has been your favorite book you’ve written and why?

 HH: Oh boy, that’s a tough one.
 I get very excited about every book I am writing.
 I have three or four main hero characters and the gun-fighting, problem-solver Texas Johann Gunther is certainly a favorite and a blast to write about.
-In five books so far (three done in the My Gun is My Passport Wolfpack trilogy, and the two in production, American Medieval and The China Shanghai I am recording the exciting life and times of Gunther; so, though while it is not one book, it is really one giant book of great adventures in historical fiction.
+In five books so far (three done in the My Gun is My Passport Wolfpack trilogy, and the two in production, American Medieval and The China Alamo I am recording the exciting life and times of Gunther; so, though while it is not one book, it is really one giant book of great adventures in historical fiction.
 But, the title book, My Gun is my Passport is such an international epic!
 It’s Gunga Din, Lawrence of Arabia and Heart of Darkness with a Western American gunfighter Johann Gunther in the lead role.
 A weighty writing endeavor and might just be my favorite, challenging book.

 Wolfpack: Why did you decide to found Force Necessary?

 HH: “Force Necessary” is the name of a training company I started almost 25 years ago, while I was a cop, specifically a detective.
 I have been in the martial arts since 1973.
 The company motto is to “use only that force necessary to win and, or survive.”
 I teach hand, stick, knife and gun courses and when asked to.
 I also teach the martial arts I have black belts in.
-I do some 20 seminars in 11 allied countries a year.
+I do some 20 seminars in 11 allied countries a year (barring Covid).
 I have always had an odd obsession about “fighting,” and not sports or arts fighting.
 But in order to learn such things, one must delve into the sports and arts and then weed out those aspects for war and crime fighting.
 People, police, and the military began to hear about my collected information and wanted to know what I know.
 And so, the teaching began along with the training films and some have been pretty successful. l have many how-to textbooks as well.
 It’s all just evolved into an international business.